cloro

 Are terms of service legally binding?

+Your purpose matters too.
+Using factual data for internal analysis or a competitive-intelligence dashboard is different from republishing copyrighted content publicly.
 Rule of thumb: pull the raw facts, not the creative container they’re packaged in.

 Rear view of a man looking at a laptop showing a data process diagram with 'Ethical Scraping' text.